-A case has been lodged against the Authority for negligence in its responsibilities for providing social care.
+A group litigation has been lodged against the Authority for negligence in its responsibilities for providing social care.
 Experience of similar cases in other authorities suggests that it will be three to five years before the case is concluded.
-A provision has been set aside within the insurance reserve for the possible settlement that the Authority may have to pay.
+An allowance has been set aside within the insurance provision for the possible settlement that the Authority may have to pay.
 However, in order not to prejudice seriously the privacy of the individuals and the Authority's position in the case any further information has been withheld from this publication.